-When a magnet doesn’t stick to the metal, it is most likely a valuable, non-ferrous metal like aluminum, copper, bronze, or brass.
+If the magnet doesn’t stick, it is most likely a valuable, non-ferrous metal like aluminum, copper, bronze, or brass.

 You can do a quick Internet search for scrap yards and scrap metal dealers in your area then call around to compare payout rates, find out what they will accept, and what’s required for you to sell your scrap metal to them.